datreant/datreant/docs/index.rst

 Stay organized
 ==============
 MDSynthesis is designed to perform the logistics of medium-to-large-scale analysis of many trajectories, individually or as entire groups.
-It is designed to allow the scientist to operate at a high level when working with the data, while MDSynthesis handles the details of storing and recalling this data.
+It is intended to allow the scientist to operate at a high level when working with the data, while letting MDSynthesis handle the details of storing and recalling this data.

-In other words, let the computer do the boring work of keeping track of where things are and how they are stored.
+In other words, MDSynthesis lets the computer do the boring work of keeping track of where things are and how they are stored.

 Efficiently store intermediate data for individual simulations for easy recall
 ------------------------------------------------------------------------------